chandruxp/evrythng-js-sdk/README.md

 There are several versions you can use `evrythng.js` for internal purposes.

 * An instant local version can be used during development
-* The latest version available in github can be used for Test environments
 * Two released versions:
     * One for production
     * One for demo